top of page

 What is Oncology Massage?

-Massage during and after cancer treatment provides a comfortable and safe space in which to rest, restore and rehabilitate.
+Both during and after cancer treatment, massage provides a comfortable space in which to rest and restore as well as to regain optimal function.

 Massage is both safe and effective when your massage therapist is trained and experienced in understanding cancer treatment, its side effects and the necessary massage adaptations.